vanderkilu/snippets/README.md

 ```
 is used for generating console colors.

-Read the select-options source [here](./selectOptions/index.js) to get a clear glimpse into how i implemented it.
+Read the full select-options source [here](./selectOptions/index.js) to get a clear glimpse into how i implemented it.